Codeception/Codeception/docs/07-UnitTestsScenarios.md

 ?>
 ```

-Well, PHPUnit wins here: its test is shorter and readable.
-There is no practical reason for using Codeception for testing simple methods.
+Well, PHPUnit wins here: its test is shorter and readable. **There is no practical reason for using Codeception for testing simple methods**.
 But not all functions can be executed and tested that way.
 Whenever a function has dependencies and it's results can't be so easily observable, Codeception will be quite useful.

 Using Codeception for unit testing is like using a framework for web development.
 Even if it's hard to create a 'hello world' page with Symfony, Zend, or Yii, they help you build complex web applications.